objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 #### Other View Related Gotchas

-By default the view's coordinate system origin is located at the lower left, not the upper left as on iOS.
+By default the view's coordinate system origin is located at the lower left on the Mac, not the upper left as on iOS.
 This can be confusing at first, but you can also decide to restore the behavior you're used to by overriding `isFlipped` to return `YES`.

 As AppKit views don't have a background color property as UIKit views that you can set to `[NSColor clearColor]` in order to let the background shine through, many `NSView` subclasses like `NSTextView` or `NSScrollView` have a `drawsBackground` property that you have to set to `NO` if you want the view to be transparent.